 On arrival at Yuksom, check into your hotel.
 After a quick lunch, visit Kathok Lake and Norbugang Throne.
 Kathok Lake or “Kathok Tsho”, is a peaceful lake that was sanctified by Lama Kathok Kuntu Zangpo – enjoy the reflection of the surrounding hills on the clear water.
 The Norbugang Chorten and Throne were built as commemorations of the crowning of the first Chogyal or king of Sikkim in 1642 and thus have great historical significance.
 Overnight at Yuksom.

 Day 4 – Transfer to Ravangla, 55 Kms in 3 Hrs

 After breakfast, check out and board the vehicle to Ravangla.
-The small and quaint tourist town of Ravangla, at about 7200 ft, is located in South Sikkim district and situated between Gangtok and Pelling.
+The small and quaint tourist town of Ravangla, at about 7200 ft, is located in the South Sikkim district and situated between Gangtok and Pelling.
 En route, you can stop at Tashiding Monastery and Phamrong Falls.
-On arrival at Ravangla, check-in at your hotel.
+On arrival at Ravangla, check in at your hotel.

 Recommended: Visit the Carpet Weaving Centre in town.

 Day 5 – Day tour of Temi Tea Garden and Sandruptse Statue

 After an early breakfast, visit Rayong Viewpoint, a popular Sunrise viewpoint about 8 km from Ravangla, which offers a panoramic vista of the surrounding landscape.
 Drive further to Temi Tea Estate.
 Situated about 30 km from Ravangla town, it is the only Tea garden in the state of Sikkim.